Verify your phone number

 What is the cheapest way to get a bike in Korea?Open

-For a short stay, rental can be enough.
-For longer stays, a monthly plan is often the cheaper and more practical option than paying repeated rental costs.
+For a very short stay, rental can be enough.
+For longer stays, a monthly plan is usually cheaper and more practical than repeating rental payments.

 What if I leave Korea later?Open